Ant-Man and the Wasp post-credits scenes explained

 First up, the mid-credits scene – and it features the film’s only tie-in to Avengers: Infinity War.

-It sees Scott (Paul Rudd), Hope (Evangeline Lilly), Hank (Michael Douglas) and newcomer Janet (Michelle Pfeiffer) – Hope’s mother, who is trapped in the Quantum Realm – performing some science relating to the Quantum Realm.
-It seems that Scott is entering the realm to collect particles, perhaps to explain what happened to Janet during her time there.
+It sees Scott (Paul Rudd), Hope (Evangeline Lilly), Hank (Michael Douglas) and newcomer Janet (Michelle Pfeiffer) – Hope’s mother, who was trapped in the Quantum Realm before being rescued –performing some science relating to the Quantum Realm.
+Scott is entering the realm to collect particles that could help heal Ghost (Hannah John-Kamen)

 What it means: